-GDN's 18th Annual Global Development Conference, titled Science, Technology & Innovation for Development.
+GDN's 18th Annual Global Development Conference, titled Science, Technology and Innovation for Development will now take place on 22-23 March, 2018 in New Delhi.
 The conference will be a forum where global actors from governments, research, private sector and civil society can share knowledge and practices on innovative initiatives to address the development challenges of today and tomorrow.
 Discussions will enable progress towards achieving the Sustainable Development Goals (SDGs).
-The thematic focus of the conference is threefold: Global Health Challenges, Sustainable Agriculture & Skills, Employment and Industrial Transition.
+The thematic focus of the conference is threefold: Global Health Challenges, Sustainable Agriculture, and Skills, Employment and Industrial Transformation.

 The conference will also host the 17th edition of the Global Development Awards Competition, organized around the theme of "Skills Development and Employment Generation," generously supported by the Ministry of Finance, Government of Japan, through the World Bank.